Dawntreader Ceilidh Band

-LYNNETTE has a classical background with Violin and Viola, having performed with Orchestras all over the South West, and is no stranger to London's Festival Hall and Royal Albert Hall.
-About 4 years ago she decided to swap her Violin for a Fiddle because Ceilidh Music was more fun!
-She also plays Flute.
-Along with John, Lynn is jointly responsible for our arrangements.
-Lyn quite likes playing in actual barns for Ceilidhs and Barn Dances, but not when it is so cold that the propane heater cylinder is covered in white frost!!
-Brr!!
+LYNNETTE has a classical background with Violin and Viola.
+She has performed with Orchestras all over Europe, and is no stranger to London's Festival Hall and The Royal Albert Hall.
+About 18 years ago she decided to swap her Viola for a Fiddle because Ceilidh and Folk Music was more fun!

 MEL, well he just plays Guitar.
 But it’s his driving rhythm that you find your feet moving to.
-He likes to think he is in charge, but Lynn and Debs know better.
+Mel doesn't really read music and plays mainly 'by ear', but he doesn't let that get in the way of a good tune.
+His motto seems to be "You lead, and I will follow".
+He likes to think he is in charge, but Lynn, Debs and John know better.

 WHAT IS A CEILIDH?